National Health Commission

 The National Health Commission (NHC) is a cabinet-level executive department of the State Council of the People's Republic of China which is responsible for formulating national health policies.
 It was formed on 19 March 2018.
 The ministry is headquartered in Beijing.
 The commission is led by a Minister of cabinet rank in the state council.
-Ma Xiaowei is the current Minister in charge of the Commission and Party Branch Secretary.
+Lei Haichao is the current Minister in charge of the Commission and Party Branch Secretary.
 Its predecessor was the National Health and Family Planning Commission.

 History

 Throughout most of PRC's rule since 1954, the national health portfolio has been the responsibility of the Ministry of Health; superseded in 2013 by the National Health and Family Planning Commission.

-In March 2018, the Government of the People's Republic of China announced that the National Health and Family Planning Commission was dissolved and that its functions were integrated into the new agency, the National Health Commission.
+In March 2018, it was announced that National Health and Family Planning Commission was dissolved and that its functions were integrated into the new agency, the National Health Commission as part of the deepening the reform of the Party and state institutions.

 China is a member of the World Health Organization.
 Minister Ma reported in the 92nd World Health Assembly, since 1978, China has been focused on improving primary healthcare, develop universal safety net for residents and improving the quality, efficiency and access to primary health care.

+The National Health Commission supervises medical providers.

+The commission has a role in providing foreign aid through its coordination of China's overseas medical teams.

+In December 2020, the National Health Commission issued additional policies to combat fraud and corruption in healthcare.
+As part of its campaigns against fraud, inspections of 627,000 medical institutions were conducted, resulting in 26,100 people being sanctioned and the recovery of 22,310 million yuan.